brigidar/galaxy_workflows/README.md

 #### Reads-based Discovery (workflow B.1.1)

 For the selected reference you will need a fasta and an annotated genbank file.
-For the query genomes you will need reads (fastq).
+For the query genomes you will need reads (fastqsanger).
+The reads should be provided as a paired list if not downloaded from SRR.
 SNPs will be predicted by Bowtie2 mapping & Freebayes variant calling.
 If you are using MiSeq reads lower the coverage to 10 in the Freebayes options.
 ![coverage] (https://github.com/brigidar/galaxy_workflows/blob/master/coverage_fb.png)

+#### Count predicted SNPs (optional)
+This script can help to predict an outlier before validation.
+It will count the amount of variants predicted for each genome in the output list of workflow B.1.1.
+Outlier genomes can be removed from the analysis before proceeding to validation.
+Keeping outlier genomes can cause the loss of valid SNP locations due to lack of matching sequences (no hits).

+#### SNP Validation reads (workflow B.1.2)
+A reference genome (fasta & genbank) is required as well as the excluded regions and predicted SNP list.
+SNPs are compared to excluded regions for filtering.
+Remaining SNPs are combined into a single table and no hits and positions with ambigous nucleotides are removed (optional).
+The output is a filtered table and a multifasta with the curated SNPs for each query genome.

-#### Contig-based Discovery (workflow B.1.2)
+#### Contig-based Discovery (workflow B.2.1)
 If no reads are available for query genomes, SNP discovery is based on NUCmer with delta-filter and show-snps.
 Provide a list of query genomes (fasta files) to predict SNPs against reference genome (fasta file).

-#### SNP Validation (workflow B.2)
+#### SNP Validation contigs (workflow B.2.2)
 You will need a fasta and genbank file of the reference, the excluded regions (prepared according to reference genome format), and the predicted SNPs for the query genomes.
-You will need the assemblies of the query genomes as separate fasta files and concatenated.
-The fasta files can be concatenated in Galaxy with the concatenate fasta tool.If you have both read and contig-based SNP discovery outputs you can combine them at this step to get all the SNPs in one single merged table.
+You will need the assemblies of the query genomes as separate fasta files and multifasta.
+The multifasta file can be generated in Galaxy with the concatenate fasta tool.
+If you have both read and contig-based SNP discovery outputs you can combine them at this step to get all the SNPs in one single merged table.
-The verification step can be threaded if your computational settings allow it.
-It will thread according to the number of SNPs (nb of threads = 30% of predicted SNPs or max amount of threads).
+If your computational settings allow it the verification step can be threaded.
+Number of threads will dependon on number of SNPs (nb of threads = 30% of predicted SNPs or max amount of available threads).
 To change to a threaded version open the workflow and modify the SNP verify block by selecting threaded.
 ![change to threaded] (https://github.com/brigidar/galaxy_workflows/blob/master/threaded.png)

 The output is a filtered table and a multifasta with the curated SNPs for each query genome.

 ##### Example filtered SNP table